-- [...]1.
-The border procedure shall be applied to unaccompanied minors only in the cases referred to in Article 40(5)(b), and to minors below the age of 12 and their family members only in the cases referred to in Article 40(1)(f).6 - [...]2.Member States shall not apply or shall cease to apply the border procedure at any stage of the procedure where: - (a) the determining authority considers that the grounds for rejecting an application as inadmissible or for applying the accelerated examination procedure are not applicable or no longer applicable; - (b) the reception conditions and guarantees, including the specific reception needs of minors, as provided for in Directive XXX/XXX/EU [Recast Reception Conditions Directive], cannot be met in the locations referred to in Article 41f; - (c) the necessary support cannot be provided to applicants with special procedural needs in the locations referred to in [...]Article 41f; - (d) the determining authority considers that there are compelling medical reasons for not applying the border procedure; - (e) [...]the conditions and guarantees for detention as provided for in Articles 8 to 11 of Directive XXX/XXX/EU [Recast Reception Conditions Directive] are not met or no longer met and the border procedure cannot be applied to the applicant concerned without detention.
+[...]1.
+The border procedure shall be applied to unaccompanied minors only in the cases referred to in Article 40(5)(b).
+In case of doubt concerning the applicant's age, the competent authorities shall assess whether the applicant is a minor in accordance with Article 24.

+- [...]2.
+Member States shall not apply or shall cease to apply the border procedure at any stage of the procedure where: - (a) the determining authority considers that the grounds for rejecting an application as inadmissible or for applying the accelerated examination procedure are not applicable or no longer applicable; - (b) the necessary support cannot be provided to applicants with special reception needs, including minors, in accordance with Chapter IV of Directive XXX/XXX/EU [Recast Reception Conditions Directive], in the locations referred to in Article 41f; - (c) the necessary support cannot be provided to applicants with special procedural needs in the locations referred to in [...]Article 41f; - (d) the determining authority considers that there are compelling medical reasons for not applying the border procedure;